 We all know that having a high credit score is important when it comes to getting a loan.
 It’s critical to have a good to excellent FICO score if you’re applying for any type of mortgage financing or even an unsecured bank loan.
-When it comes to title loans online, creditors and underwriters will look at far more important things then your credit report.
-Let’s get into the different scenarios and why it’s not really important to have a good credit score when you apply for an online title loan in Arizona.
+When it comes to title loans online, creditors and underwriters will look at far more important things than your credit report.
+Let’s get into the different scenarios and why it’s not really important to have a good credit score when you apply here in Arizona.

 Most consumers come to our site and think the most important qualifying aspect they bring to the table is their overall creditworthiness.
-It’s important to have a good credit score, but that factor is going to help you more when you apply for traditional funding methods like a personal loan.
-On the flip side, a car title loan company wants to see that you have sufficient equity in your vehicle.
+It’s important to have a good credit score, but that is going to help you more when you apply for traditional funding methods like a personal loan.
+On the flip side, a car title loan company wants to see you have equity in your vehicle.
 With an online title loan, a borrower is using their pink slip as collateral.
 They’re going to the lender and saying, if I fall behind on this loan you can repossess my vehicle.
-That’s why its so important for the borrower to never fall behind.
+That’s why it’s important for the borrower to never fall behind.
 It’s also important for the lender to make sure you have enough equity or collateral if the worst case scenario does in fact happen.
-Typically a title loan lender will repossess your vehicle if you fall behind on a payment or two.
+Typically, a lender will repossess your vehicle if you fall behind on a payment or two.
 That doesn’t mean you lose your car forever.
 Contact the company and let them know you understand your rights as an Arizona resident.

 Good credit is important when applying for most traditional secured loans